patthoege/tasty-tales-blog-pp4/README.md

 ### 3. Tags Input Field Displaying Signs and Brackets
 - To address the issue of the tags input field displaying signs and brackets, I fix this by adding the TagWidget in the NewPost form.
 This modification to the TagWidget class ensures that when rendering the widget, it will display a comma-separated string of tags, ensuring a clean and user-friendly appearance.

+### 4. Profile Image Upload Issue
+- I encountered issues with the profile image being unable to upload.
+To enable image uploads for the profile_image field in the UserProfile model, I updated it to use the ImageField and installed the Pillow library.

 ## Media Query - Responsive Web Design
 *